12 Best & Easy Freelance Jobs for Beginners

 Know your worth and don’t feel guilty about it.

-Not only should you ask for what’s right for yourself now but also think about what might happen in the future so it doesn’t catch anyone by surprise later on down the line when promotion time comes around again!
+Not only should you ask for what’s right for yourself now, but you should also think about what might happen in the future so it doesn’t catch anyone by surprise when promotion time comes around again!

-While many will tell you that the freedom of being your own boss is a major benefit of being a freelancer, it can also be one of the most difficult factors to manage.
-When you have no one but yourself to answer to, there’s no one checking up on whether or not you’re actually working during business hours or taking days off when they shouldn’t be.
+While many will tell you that the freedom of being your boss is a major benefit of being a freelancer, it can also be one of the most difficult factors to manage.
+When you have no one but yourself to answer to, no one checks up on whether you’re actually working during business hours or taking days off when they shouldn’t be.

 To avoid falling into this trap, it’s important that you set your own rules and stick by them—but make sure they’re reasonable!

-For example: keep all phone calls short (no more than 30 minutes), take breaks every hour or two, and don’t work past 7 pm unless absolutely necessary.
-These guidelines will help prevent burnout as well as give you time for other things in life besides work
+For example, keep all phone calls short (no more than 30 minutes), take breaks every hour or two, and don’t work past 7 p.m. unless necessary.
+These guidelines will help prevent burnout and give you time for other things in life besides work.

 Use a contract.

 A contract is a document that allows you to define the scope of your work, set expectations for yourself and your client, and protect both parties’ interests.
-It also can serve as a deterrent for clients who might otherwise try to take advantage of freelancers (i.e., by taking more time than agreed upon).
+It can also serve as a deterrent for clients who might otherwise try to take advantage of freelancers (e.g., by taking more time than agreed upon).

 Contracts can help protect both sides from legal issues in case the project goes poorly or if one party decides not to pay up after the fact.